Why Embassies Need a Dummy Ticket for Visa Proof

 Frequently Asked Questions About Dummy Tickets

-A dummy ticket is a temporary, verifiable flight reservation used as proof of travel for visa applications.
+A dummy ticket for visa is a temporary, verifiable flight reservation used as proof of travel for visa applications.
 Embassies require it to ensure applicants plan to leave the country, reducing overstay risks.
-It's legal and accepted worldwide.
+It’s legal and accepted worldwide.

-How do I verify a dummy ticket?
+How do I verify a dummy ticket for visa?

 Services like DummyFlights offer unlimited changes without fees, allowing flexibility during visa processing.